keelandaye/equiz/README.md

 # eQuiz

 You can copy this website over to your own server and run eQuiz on it for free.
+No copyright violation